heatherdice/WeatherApp/README.md

 # WeatherApp
-Simple weather app using OpenWeatherMap API to get real-time weather data for any location.
+Simple weather app using SheCodes Weather API and Axios to get real-time weather data for any location.

 Deployed via Netlify.